Issues facing paid care workers

 Zero-hours contracts occur when a person agrees to be available for work as and when required but has no guaranteed hours or times of work.
 Their use for care workers helps the home care providers manage peaks and troughs in demand.

-Further, being paid under the Pay As You Earn system (as most care workers are) provides a ‘secondary contributor’ (i.e. someone who is liable to pay Class 1 secondary National Insurance contributions) and means that you may be able to receive Statutory Sick Pay (SSP) and parental pay from your employer if you satisfy all relevant qualifying conditions – although it is worth noting that this includes an earnings condition – for example, average weekly earnings (usually calculated over the previous eight weeks) should meet the Lower Earnings Limit (£118 per week in 2019/20).
+Further, being paid under the Pay As You Earn system (as most care workers are) provides a ‘secondary contributor’ (that is, someone who is liable to pay Class 1 secondary National Insurance contributions) and means that you may be able to receive statutory sick pay (SSP) and parental pay from your employer if you satisfy all relevant qualifying conditions – although it is worth noting that this includes an earnings condition – for example, average weekly earnings (usually calculated over the previous eight weeks) should meet the lower earnings limit (£118 per week in 2019/20).

 If you have any concerns about being on a zero hours contract, you could contact ACAS which is a free, confidential helpline to ask for advice on what to do next.

 If I’m on a zero hours contract, do I get holiday pay?